MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_calcprivateelementlayoutsize.md

 ---
 UID: NC:d3d12umddi.PFND3D12DDI_CALCPRIVATEELEMENTLAYOUTSIZE
 title: PFND3D12DDI_CALCPRIVATEELEMENTLAYOUTSIZE (d3d12umddi.h)
-description: The CalcPrivateElementLayoutSize function determines the size of the user-mode display driver's private region of memory (that is, the size of internal driver structures, not the size of the resource video memory) for an element layout. ms.date: 10/19/2018
+description: The PFND3D12DDI_CALCPRIVATEELEMENTLAYOUTSIZE callback function determines the size of the user-mode display driver's private region of memory (that is, the size of internal driver structures, not the size of the resource video memory) for an element layout. ms.date: 10/19/2018
 keywords: ["PFND3D12DDI_CALCPRIVATEELEMENTLAYOUTSIZE callback function"] req.header: d3d12umddi.h